Kevin Thompson

 Biography

-Kevin's day job is serving as General Manager for GOOD Worldwide and Upworthy where he has P&L responsibility, manages the business and services teams and leads M&A and strategic growth projects.
-GOOD Worldwide is a leader in social impact, sustainability and engagement at scale.
+Most recently, Kevin served as the General Manager for GOOD Worldwide and Upworthy, a leader in social impact, sustainability and engagement at scale.

 Latest Faculty News & Research